UWB-ACM/Hackathon-Docs-2020/_docs/aws_resources.md

 For a full list of terms, check out the resource for DynamoDB: [Reserved Words in DynamoDB PDF](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/ReservedWords.html)

-Each AWS database service will have its own set of reserved words, so be sure to check those out early, and reference them often before finalizing your tables.
+Each AWS service will have its own set of reserved words, so be sure to check them out prior to finalizing your implementation.

 ## Avoid Charges For Common Services